Key Highlights:

 Frustrations around clunky store navigation seem to finally be easing up for Xbox gamers following a long-awaited quality of life update.
-Users browsing the Xbox Store’s wish list can now back out of game pages without being booted all the way back to the first entry, eliminating one of the most nettlesome issues that has plagued the digital marketplace.
+Users browsing the Xbox Store wish list can now back out of game pages without being booted all the way back to the first entry, eliminating one of the most nettlesome issues that has plagued the digital marketplace.
+The fix might sound small, but for anyone managing hundreds of wish-listed titles, it’s the kind of update that immediately improves usability.

 This update comes amidst the ongoing rollout of Microsoft’s substantial Home Experience firmware revamp for Xbox One and Series X/S consoles.
 That ambitious update has tweaked the dashboard aesthetic, added personalisation options, and aimed to streamline game access.
 But its incremental deployment has left some users still waiting to experience those changes.